OlisDS/UF_RSLK_LINE_SENSOR/README.txt

 7) Set P5.3 low (turn off IR LED, saving power)
 8) Return 8-bit binary measured in step 6

-Effectively in order to read the sensor status, you must charge the an on board capacitor by setting the P7.7 - 7.1 high then reading the pins.
+Effectively in order to read the sensor status, you must charge an on board capacitor by setting the P7.7 - 7.0 high then reading the pins.
 For some analog reason we will abstract away, black reflectance causes the capactitor to discharge a slower rate which allows us to read high for the IO input.
 10us for charge and the variable time for discharge.
 The TI doc says to make time and input variable, but the suggested time is 1000us.
-The student is supposed to use an O-scope to varify that this is correct, but we'll probably skip over the havin them do that and just hard code that in driver.
+The student is supposed to use an O-scope to varify that this is correct, but we'll probably skip over the having them do that and just hard code that in driver.